-When opening the fuel door during operation, always pull the bypass rod all the way out before opening the fuel door, wait 10 seconds after releasing the first latch, then open the door the rest of the way.
+When opening the fuel door during operation, wait 10 seconds after releasing the first latch, then open the door the rest of the way.
 The dual latch system has been incorporated as a safety feature, designed to eliminate the possibility of gaseous ignition.
 Laboratory testing has determined that when incomplete combustion occurs the partially spent fuel sometimes concentrates large amounts of potentially hazardous gases within the fire chamber.
 If the door is opened suddenly under these conditions, the oxygen may combine with these gases and cause ignition referred to as "back flash."
 Use EXTREME CAUTION when opening the fuel door.